hbuwxc/FFmpegVideo/README.md

 # FFmpegVideo
-ffmpeg video decode and encode
+ffmpeg video decode and encode for android